poridhiEng/poridhi-labs/Poridhi Labs/Jenkins Labs/Lab 11/README.md

 # CI CD Pipeline using Jenkins

 In this lab, we will be setting up a CI/CD pipeline using Jenkins for a containerized application.
 We will be using DockerHub as our container registry and Kubernetes as our container orchestration tool.

-This lab is intended to be done on Poridhi's Virtual Machine.
+## Setting up AWS Infrastructure

+We will setup AWS infrastructure t

 ## Install and Configure Jenkins